About Maple Syrup

 Can I make my own syrup?

-To learn more about maple syrup production, click the Information for Producers link at the top of this page.
+To learn more about maple syrup production, click the Resources link at the top of this page.
 More information can also be found by visiting the New York State Maple Producers Association website and the North American Maple Syrup Council.

 Have questions?
 Join the maple discussion forum at Cornell Forest Connect.